Comforting Words of Encouragement For Women During Time of COVID-19

 “If somebody hurts you, it’s okay to cry a river: Just remember to build a bridge and get over it.”

-A simple pick me up from a strong woman who knows a thing or two about life will set you right.
-If you are looking for inspiration or hope.
-Take comfort in the words of these women and men who are leaders in their own sphere.
+A simple pick me up from a strong woman who knows a thing or two about life will set you right if you are looking for inspiration or hope.
+Please take comfort in the words of these women and men who are leaders in their own sphere.

 Read these inspiring quotes to keep positive and reduce stress during the time of COVID-19.